Fridge magnate: Zhang shifts Haier focus for wireless age

 "It's survival of the fittest," said Zhang. "(Haier) must transform from a traditional manufacturing enterprise into an Internet business."

-Haier, which includes Hong Kong-listed Haier Electronics Group (1169.HK) and Shanghai-listed Qingdao Haier Co (600690.SS), has shed 10,000 workers - around one seventh of its workforce - in the past year, while building out China's biggest home appliance sales and logistics network.
+Haier, which includes Hong Kong-listed Haier Electronics Group and Shanghai-listed Qingdao Haier Co, has shed 10,000 workers - around one seventh of its workforce - in the past year, while building out China's biggest home appliance sales and logistics network.

 Haier Group sales rose 11 percent last year to $32.6 billion, and net profit jumped by almost a third to $1.9 billion, but net margins at Haier Electronics remain thin, at around 3.6 percent, and a weak property market and slowing appliance sales are squeezing profitability.